scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 {% include markdown.html path="_markdown/install-cask.md" %}

-You can create a WebSocket endpoint by using the `@cask.websocket` annotation.
-The endpoint method can return either a `cask.WsHandler` instance defining how the communication should take place, or a `cask.Response`, which rejects the attempt at forming a WebSocket connection.
+You can create a WebSocket endpoint with the `@cask.websocket` annotation.
+The endpoint method should return a `cask.WsHandler` instance defining how the communication should take place.
+It can also return a `cask.Response`, which rejects the attempt at forming a WebSocket connection.

 The connection can also be closed by sending a `cask.Ws.close()` message through the WebSocket channel.